-Applications for entry to our Postgraduate (Research) Training Programme for admission in academic year October 2019 – September 2020 will open in late summer 2018.
+Applications for entry to our postgraduate (research) training programmes for admission in academic year October 2019 – September 2020 will open in late summer 2018.
 More information will follow in due course.

-Research projects available (start dates: October 2017, January 2018, April 2018).
-Most supervisors will accept both PhD and MPhil (by research) students.
+Research projects available (start dates: October 2018, January 2019, April 2019).
+Most supervisors will accept both PhD and MPhil (by Research) students.
 Please follow the instructions on the previous page (How to Apply).

-We offer the following projects for 2017/18.
+We offer the following projects for 2018/19.
 Follow the links to find out more information about the supervisor and group, it is advisable to contact supervisors before applying.
 For more information about a specific project please contact the individual supervisor using the e-mail address provided, it is recommended that applicants contact supervisors prior to applying.
 However, please do not submit an application to the individual supervisor.
 All applications must be submitted following the process detailed on our ‘How to apply’ page

 Professor Franklin Aigbirhio (firstname.lastname@example.org) – Wolfson Brain Imaging